salvillalon45/OdinBookClient-theOdinProject/README.md

     -   **Proper User of Gastby SEO Component**
         -   I want to practice SEO since everytime I try adding the SEO component and share the link in a Facebook messge I never get to see the preview of the link
     -   **Organize Data Passing in Child and Parents Components**
         -   One point of confusion is understanding that since we are using SWR hook we might not need to pass down data to child components since they can just retrieve with the hook.
+I want to learn how to best structure the components

 -   **Errors Could Not Fix**